marcus-crane/utf9k/src/content/blog/2020-12-01 Solid Systems.md

 ---
-category: "blog"
+category: blog
 date: 2020-12-01T00:00:00+13:00
-description: "Is software reliable?
-Probably not"
+description: Is software reliable?
+Probably not
+output: src/content/blog
+publish: true
-slug: "solid-systems"
+slug: solid-systems
 tags:
-  - "shopping"
+  - shopping
-  - "reliability"
+  - reliability
-title: "Will we ever get solid systems?"
+title: Will we ever get solid systems?
 ---
 If I had a crystal ball in front of me, one of the things I would like to ask is "Will we, the human race, ever get solid systems?".

 I don't mean [SOLID](https://en.wikipedia.org/wiki/SOLID), I don't even know what that means, but you know, robust and just generally not prone to letting the user fall right through the cracks by taking an unexpected route.